 Plastic crates – durable, reusable, and water-resistant

-Plastic crates or bins are a fantastic alternative to traditional cardboard boxes — especially for frequent movers or for added protection during longer-distance moves.
+Plastic crates or bins are a wonderful alternative to traditional cardboard boxes, especially for frequent movers or for added protection during longer-distance moves.

 Why they’re worth considering: